JasonDeJesuz/Filewatcher-WinForms/README.md

 when a directory, or file inside of a directory, changes.
 There are some key important points to remember when using the FileSystemWatcher class.
 -Hidden files are not ignored.
--In some systems, FileSystemWatcher reports changes to files using the short 8.3 file name
+- In some systems, FileSystemWatcher reports changes to files using the short 8.3 file name format.
-    format.
 For example, a change to "LongFileName.LongExtension" could be reported as "LongFil~.Lon".
--This class contains a link demand and an inheritance demand at the class level that applies
-    to all members.
+- This class contains a link demand and an inheritance demand at the class level that applies to all members.
 A SecurityException is thrown when either the immediate caller or the derived class does not have full-trust permission.
 For details about security demands, see Link Demands.
--The maximum size you can set for the InternalBufferSize property for monitoring a directory
-    over the network is 64 KB.
+- The maximum size you can set for the InternalBufferSize property for monitoring a directory over the network is 64 KB.

 Use FileSystemWatcher to watch for changes in a specified directory.
 You can watch for changes in